gborgonovo/photobook/README.md

 But my best choice is using [Puppeteer](https://github.com/GoogleChrome/puppeteer), it takes a little bit to manage it, but it woth the time.

 printpdf.js file is an example file to create the pdf this way.

+# Warning
+I'm not a professional developer, and this tool is meant for personal use, so it is imperfect, buggy and so on.
+Any contribute is welcome.